FStelzer/LEDCube/docs/README.md

  - 8x Rows A - 4x LEDs on each - connect to column boards
  - 8x Rows B - 4x LEDs on each - connecto to column boards

+See images/ folder first to see what the result should look like!

 First check if all column boards fit through the slots in the mainboard.
 Sometimes they need a little bit of scraping/sanding on the edges to fit easily.
 Similar for the rows connecting to the columns, check if they all fit.
 Usually those can simply be pushed in.